anuprulez/ml-jupyter-notebook/README.md

-# Customized Docker container for an accessible infrastructure for artificial intelligence
+#Docker container for an accessible infrastructure for artificial intelligence

 ## Steps to run: